 - query_cache_size

-To set the size of query cache, set query cache size system variable.
-Setting query_cache_size=0 disables the query cache.
-Zero is the default size, so query cache is disabled by default.
-To increase the performance of the MySQL server, the query cache may be turned on.
-It specifies the size of the cache.
-The query cache needs a size of 40KB to allocate its structure.
+disables the query cache, and zero is the default value, meaning the cache is disabled by default.
+To improve MySQL server performance, enable the query cache and specify its size.
+The query cache requires a minimum size of 40KB to allocate its structure.

 - query_cache_type